 Why Pay Child Support?

 As you probably already know, raising a child is expensive, and that remains true before, during, and after a divorce.
-Some ex spouses feel cheated for having to pay child support, or that their ex is getting the better end of the deal if they are awarded child support (or more than themselves).
-But it’s important to note that child support is calculated based the parents actual ability to pay, on the amount of parent time each parent has, and on a child’s current financial needs—or what the child is already used to.
+Some ex-spouses feel cheated for having to pay child support, or that their ex is getting the better end of the deal if they are awarded child support (or more than themselves).
+But it’s important to note that child support is calculated based on the parent’s actual ability to pay, on the amount of parent time each parent has, and on a child’s current financial needs—or what the child is already used to.
 It’s not extra money or alimony; it’s just simply the amount of money needed to provide for the basic and current needs of the child.
 It’s used for things like food, clothes, housing, education, medical costs, etc. And it’s important to try to maintain a sense of normalcy and financial security for your child as much as possible during a divorce.

 Child support shouldn’t be thought of as an award for the spouse and should never be held over the child dependent on your current feelings toward your ex.
 If your ex is refusing to pay child support, you are within your rights (and probably owe it to your child) to demand legal action.
 CoilLaw has the Provo divorce and family attorneys to help you understand what steps are involved in a divorce.

 How Is Child Support Enforced?

 Here’s what can happen if your ex doesn’t pay child support:

 You can enlist the services of ORS (Office of Recovery Services), who then garnish wages directly from your ex’s pay checks.
 If your spouse misses child support payments often or is trying to be sneaky about not paying, this is a good option.
 Know, however, that ORS does retain a small fee for their services, so if you can work things out with your ex to have him or her pay you directly, it does save money.
 It will also likely affect your ex’s credit score, and their employer and/or banking establishment will likely know about the garnishment.